awsdocs/aws-sdk-for-javascript-v3/doc_source/transcribe-app-browser-script.md

 }
 ```

 When the user records a voice message for transcriptions, the `upload` uploads the recordings to the Amazon S3 bucket\.
-This function is called from the `recorder.ts` file\.
+This function is called from the `recorder.js` file\.

 ```
 // Upload recordings to Amazon S3 bucket